Mdominik/Mdominik.github.io/README.md

 2) experience.html - description of my expertise until 11/2019 (has to be updated).
 3) skill.html - couple progress bars showing knowledge of specific technologies
 4) projects.html - couple of projects to show, has to be extended.

+## Technology stack:
+Bootstrap 4.
+CSS file was generated using Sass.
+The features of Sass such as variables, inheritance and nesting were used.